phetsims/function-builder/doc/model.md

 (y = mx + b).
 An additional equation format is also provided, as described in [equation-formats.md](https://github.com/phetsims/function-builder/blob/master/doc/equation-formats.md).

-In the Mystery screen, the objective is to guess the identity of a series of 1 or more functions.
-Each such series of functions is referred to as a *challenge*.
+In the Mystery screen, the objective is to guess the identity of a set of 1 or more functions.
+Each such set of functions is referred to as a *challenge*.
 The simulation has a set of predefined challenges, from which a challenge is selected at random.
 If you don't mind reading JavaScript code, you can view the sets of challenges in [MysteryChallenges.js](https://github.com/phetsims/function-builder/blob/master/js/mystery/model/MysteryChallenges.js).